Ring-Necked Shrimp (Macrobrachium assamense)

 | Cichlids / Puffers | ❌ Avoid | High predation risk for adults and shrimplets. |

 People comparing blue jelly shrimp water parameters, blue rili shrimp uk and Blue Marys should know that care is broadly similar, but colour genetics differ.
 If your goal is a strong breeding line, keep one colour morph per tank.
-For buyers searching buy neocaridina shrimp, neocaridina shrimp for sale uk, buy aquarium shrimp online uk, live freshwater shrimp for sale uk, cold water shrimp for sale uk or freshwater shrimp pets at home, Blue Mary is often the better choice when you want hardy Neocaridina rather than specialist shrimp.
+For buyers searching buy neocaridina shrimp, neocaridina shrimp for sale uk, buy aquarium shrimp online uk or live freshwater shrimp for sale uk, Blue Mary is often the better choice when you want hardy Neocaridina rather than specialist shrimp.

 Always quarantine new arrivals for 2-4 weeks when possible.
 Shrimp are sensitive to sudden pathogens, medications and water chemistry changes, so a careful introduction protects both the new stock and your established colony.